Sohail1173/FRONT-END/README.md

 ## step 4: Run the app.py file by running the following command
 ## python app.py

-## Enter the values you want to enter ui that will be saved in the mysql
+## after running the app.py you will see the front page  now you can entred the values delete the values,update the values.

 ## IF you want to Retrive data then run the following command in the browser